Debrah Lee Charatan | Principal

-Since 2011, Debrah Charatan has focused on Manhattan and Brooklyn’s multifamily marketplace as president of BCB Property Management, where she oversees the acquisition, renovation and disposition of buildings in some of the city’s most livable neighborhoods.
-In just four years, she and the team at BCB have handled almost one million square feet of real estate in New York and New Jersey, a portfolio that includes 120+ buildings and 1,800 apartments.
+Today, Debrah Lee Charatan focuses on Manhattan and Brooklyn’s multifamily marketplace as president of BCB Property Management, where she oversees the acquisition, renovation and disposition of buildings in some of the city’s most livable neighborhoods.
+Since 2008, she and the team at BCB Property Management have acquired over 1.6 million square feet of real estate in New York and New Jersey, a portfolio that includes 120+ buildings and 1,800 apartments.